Gupta Empire: Urban centres

+Gupta administration proved to be highly conducive for the rapid growth of urban centres.
+Pataliputra re-emerged as an important city under their rule.
+According to one theory, Prayaga may have been their original centre of power.

 In the fifth century, the capital was moved to Ayodhya under either Kumaragupta or Skandagupta.
 Chandragupta Vikramaditya took personal interest in the development of Ujjain as a major cultural center after its conquest.
 Kāśī is sometimes considered by some scholars to have been a capital, either as the original capital, the principal late 6th-century capital or a minor later capital.
 The Chinese author Faxian described Magadha as a prosperous country with rich towns and large populations.

-Legacy
+Legacy and innovations

 Mathematics

 Indian mathematics flourished in the Gupta Empire.
 The Indian numerals which were the first positional base 10 numeral systems in the world originated from Gupta India.
 The Surya Siddhanta contains the Sine table.
 Aryabhata wrote the Aryabhatiya, making significant contributions to mathematics including developing a Place value system, an approximation of π of 4 decimal places, trigonometric functions, and Squared triangular numbers.
 Varāhamihira wrote the Pancha Siddhanta developing various formulas relating sine and cosine functions.
 Yativṛṣabha made contributions on units of measurement.
 Virahanka described Fibonacci numbers.